 It is certainly possible to probate a lost will in Virginia, and it happens somewhat regularly.
 But that doesn't mean it's an easy task.
 Even if you have a copy of the missing will, you can't just take it to the clerk's office and have it admitted to probate, like you could with a signed original.
 Instead, you have to file a lawsuit in the circuit court to "establish" the will.

-In most cases, the proponent of a loss will face an elevated burden of proof in such a lawsuit.
-This is because, when an original will in the testator's custody can't be found after she dies, Virginia law presumes that the testator destroyed the will with the intent to revoke it.
+In most cases, the proponent of a lost will face an elevated burden of proof in such a lawsuit.
+This is because, when an original will in the testator's custody can't be found after they die, Virginia law presumes that the testator destroyed the will with the intent to revoke it.
 To overcome that presumption, the proponent of the lost will must prove otherwise by clear and convincing evidence.

 Does that mean the proponent has to prove what became of the lost will?
 No, it doesn't.
 Although evidence establishing exactly what happened to the will would be ideal, it often isn't available.
 If it were, the will probably wouldn't be lost.
 So what other evidence can be used to overcoming the presumption that the will was destroyed and revoked?